 You can see immediately that she doesn't seem to be the leader(fundraiser?) stroke needs.
 Her first mention is of awareness.
 Not solving all the problems in stroke or even acknowledging that there are problems in stroke.
 Will have to see if I can find her email address, stroke survivor Matt Lopez did not last long.
-James Baranski and Matt Lopez seemed to do nothing so I really wonder if the problem is the board of directors not giving out correct goals and objectives.
+James Baranski and Matt Lopez seemed to do nothing so I really wonder if the problem is the board of directors incompetence in not giving out correct goals and objectives.
 Awareness is just a complete fucking code word for doing nothing.

 For more than 30 years National Stroke Association has made significant strides in the stroke community through programs of prevention treatment and post-stroke care and has empowered survivors and their circle of care to thrive after stroke.